fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 Function to manually apply transformation rules to a source model.
 It will return the transformed source model.

 * `source {Object}` The input model to transform - this will not be modified
-* `rules {Transform}` A transformation rules object containing instructions on how to transform the model (see [below](#structure-of-a-transformation-document)) for more information)
+* `rules {Transform}` A transformation rules object containing instructions on how to transform the model (see [below](#structure-of-a-transformation-document) for more information)
 * `options {Object}` A set of options governing the kind of transformation to be operated.
 At present this may contain the values:
     * `isomorphic {Boolean}` If `true` indicating that the output model is to be governed by the same schema found in the input model, or
     * `flatSchema {Object: String -> String}` Holding a flat schema object which consists of a hash of EL path specifications with wildcards, to the string values "array"/"object" defining the schema to be used to construct missing trunk values.
-This option is unsupported.
+This option is not part of the official API and might be subject to change.
 * Returns: `{Object}` The transformed model

 ## Structure of a transformation document